BoeJaker/Docker-Workbench/README.md

 # Docker GitHub Workbench
-Test platform for multiple container configurations.
+A docker-compose for bootstrapping virtual networks, such as test platforms for code, virtualized file servers, virtualized computer science labs.

 When a container is built it creates a shared app folder and downloads the latest version of the git repo specified in .env to the app folder.

-It can also be used to bootstrap a virtual home network.
 <br>

 ## Overview